What is beauty anyway? You’ll probably won’t find it social media.

 What is beauty?
 Is it truly in the eyes of the beholder or is there more to it?
 Have we been conditioned to believe certain aspects of beauty exist when perhaps they don’t?
 Is our perception of beauty distorted by watching excessive news and social media?

 I sat in the hairdressers the other day.
-They had a hair magazine or Harpers Bazaar.
-I don’t buy this kind of publication so thought it was a treat to have a peek (I’m more the fitness or home beautiful kinda girl).
-Not only were the fashions only for the runway (or perhaps the streets of Milan, but not Coolangatta), but didn’t make the models look pretty, let alone beautiful (only my opinion).
+They had hairstyle magazines or Harpers Bazaar.
+I don’t buy such glossy publications, so thought it was a treat to have a peek (I’m more the fitness or home beautiful kinda girl).
+Not only were the fashions only suitable for the runway (or perhaps the streets of Milan, but not Coolangatta), but they didn’t make the models look pretty (let alone beautiful – only my opinion).
 Seriously, the models were so thin that in one of the photo shoots it’s a wonder the camera could even capture them.

-To me beauty isn’t size or what you wear, or how you wear it and it’s not someone taking a selfie and photoshopping it beyond recognition (no really your lips aren’t that pouty and your cheeks aren’t that hollow, but if they are good for you).
-Beauty by definition is; a mix of qualities, such as shape, colour, or form, that pleases the aesthetic senses, especially the sight.
+To me, beauty isn’t size, what you wear, or how you wear it, It’s not someone taking a selfie and photoshopping it beyond recognition (no really, your lips aren’t that pouty and your cheeks aren’t that hollow, but if they are good for you).
+Beauty by definition is a mix of qualities, such as shape, colour, or form, that pleases the aesthetic senses, especially the sight.
 Beauty is something that makes you feel good when you see it.
-We need to see things not only with our eyes but also with our heart and mind and then we’ll find what’s really beautiful.
+We need to see things not only visually but also with our heart and mind and we’ll find what’s really beautiful.

 It’s not just people either.
 While I’m smiling at a sunny day, someone out west, waiting for a drought to break, is grinning at a bunch of rain clouds greying the day.
 My gorgeous white sandy beach with turquoise blue water isn’t as beautiful to the person who loves snow, ski slopes and winter.
 To an overworked uni student a pile of books is an ugly chore; to the bookworm all books are beautiful.